 - 1. Magento.
 The open-source e-commerce platform currently offers three options to choose from to run your e-commerce store:

 - Magento Open Source.
-This option is perfectly suitable for small online store development and costs $190 per month.
+This option is perfectly suitable for small online store development and it’s absolutely free to use.

 - Magento Commerce.
 Designed for scaling businesses, Magento Commerce charges from $22,000 per year.